 hab plan init.

-- A Supervisor is a process manager and is responsible for running your app’s services.
+- A Supervisor runs your app’s services.
 It starts, stops, updates, and monitors the services according to your plan.

 - Supervisors can talk to each other.
 You can connect Supervisors together into a network and instruct them to send information to each other and take actions based on that information.